The Terminus Help Center is a centralized location that provides our users with access to:

 The following information reflects the General Support Request Form option:

-- If you would like to CC your Customer Success Manager on any tickets submitted, please ensure that you follow the "SIGN IN" process, as instructed above.
+- If you would like to CC your Customer Success Manager on any ticket submitted, please ensure you follow the "SIGN IN" process, as instructed above.

-- The "Impact "field is optional but it does help us better understand the context of your question/issue, its impact to your business and how to best gauge resources required.
+- The "Impact "field is optional but it does help us better understand the context of your question / request / issue, its impact to your business and how to best gauge resources required.

 Impact Level Definitions: